LSSTDESC/getObsAtmo/docs/source/quickstart.rst

 Details
 -------

-The architecture of the ``getObsAtmo`` module relies on the implementetation of 3 classes with inheritage relationship.
+The architecture of the ``getObsAtmo`` module relies on the implementation of 3 classes with inheritage relationship.
 The base class ``ObsAtmoGrid`` implements datafile IO and multi-dimentional interpolation of transparencies to a